 The difference between high school and college is incredible.
 In high school, students are expected to sit quietly, absorb information, then regurgitate it for a test.
 The teacher is always right and there is no tolerance for questioning anything.
 Then these students graduate from high school and enter college.

 Suddenly, they are responsible for getting themselves to class and learning their assignments.
 Professors, instead of merely giving out the information, want them to form opinions and be able to defend them.
 Education is suddenly a two-way medium.
 Student must not only receive information but must process it, understand it, use it, and reach sound, defensible conclusions.
-In order to succeed, they must actively participate in their own education and for many of them.
-This is an alien concept.
+In order to succeed, they must actively participate in their own education and for many of them, this is an alien concept.

 These skills are not generally taught in high school.
 Instead, parents, teachers, administrators, legislators, and the entire public education system coddle students, spoon feeding them the answers to standardized tests that are meaningless.
-Unfortunately, real learning takes place after graduation for those who are able to adapt to the real world.
+Real learning takes place after graduation for those who are able to adapt to the real world.